The Quasi-hyperbolicity Constant of a Metric Space

 The appearance of a possibly positive $\delta$ in a $(\mu,\delta)$-four-point inequality suggests that $C(X,d)$ can be insensitive to small scales.
-Indeed, $C(X,d)$ is a rough isometry invariant of $(X,d)$, Corollary \ref{cor:roughiso}.
+Indeed, $C(X,d)$ is a rough isometry invariant of $(X,d)$, Corollary~\ref{cor:roughiso}.
 Quasi-isometry is a less stringent condition than rough isometry and $C(X,d)$ is {\it not} a quasi-isometry invariant of $(X,d)$.
 Examples of this phenomenon are given in \S\ref{sec:basic_examples}.

-While the restricted quasi-hyperbolicity constant, $C_0(X,d)$, is obviously an isometry invariant it is not a rough isometry invariant; moreover, the constants $C_0(X,d)$ and $C(X,d)$ need not coincide.
-For example, if $(H^2,d_H)$ is the hyperbolic plane then $C(H^2,d_H) = 1 < \sqrt{2} = C_0(H^2,d_H)$, see Example \ref{ex:hyperbolicspace}.
+While the quadrilateral constant, $C_0(X,d)$, is obviously an isometry invariant it is not a rough isometry invariant; moreover, the constants $C_0(X,d)$ and $C(X,d)$ need not coincide.
+For example, if $(H^2,d_H)$ is the hyperbolic plane then $C(H^2,d_H) = 1 < \sqrt{2} = C_0(H^2,d_H)$, see Example~\ref{ex:hyperbolicspace}.
 The intuition supporting this example is that very small quadrilaterals in $H^2$ are approximately Euclidean and contribute to $ C_0(H^2,d_H)$ but not to $ C(H^2,d_H)$.
-For spaces $(X,d)$ that are ``four-point scalable in the large'' (Definition \ref{def:4pointscalable}) we show, Proposition \ref{prop:4pointscalable}, that $C_0(X,d) = C(X,d)$.
+For spaces $(X,d)$ that are ``four-point scalable in the large'' (which we abbreviate as ``scalable'', see Definition~\ref{def:4pointscalable}) we show, Proposition~\ref{prop:4pointscalable}, that $C_0(X,d) = C(X,d)$.
 Examples of such spaces include Banach spaces and their metric snowflakes.

 A $\CAT(0)$-space is a geodesic metric space whose geodesic triangles are not fatter than corresponding comparison triangles in the Euclidean plane.
 Simply connected, complete Riemannian manifolds of non-positive sectional curvature are familiar examples of $\CAT(0)$-spaces.
-We show, Theorem \ref{thm:Ptround}, that the restricted quasi-hyperbolicity constant of a metric space whose distance satisfies Ptolemy's inequality and the quadrilateral inequality, in particular any $\CAT(0)$-space, is bounded from above by $\sqrt{2}$.
-The quasi-hyperbolicity constant of any Euclidean space of dimension greater than one is equal to $\sqrt{2}$, Proposition \ref{prop:euclidean}.
+We show, Theorem~\ref{thm:Ptround}, that the quadrilateral constant of a metric space whose distance satisfies Ptolemy's inequality and the quadrilateral inequality, in particular any $\CAT(0)$-space, is bounded from above by $\sqrt{2}$.
+The quasi-hyperbolicity constant of any Euclidean space of dimension greater than one is equal to $\sqrt{2}$, Proposition~\ref{prop:euclidean}.